How to Make an Image Transparent in Photoshop

 Once you’ve decided on which image will be ideal, open it in Photoshop by choosing File > New.

-Step 2: Working in Photoshop to Create Transparency
+Use Photoshop selection tool to Create Transparency

 Now that you’ve opened your photo, it’s time to decide on how you want to use transparency in this piece.